What exactly is MVP?

 MVP as a startup launching stage has four major advantages:

-• At the MVP stage, you can explore on a smaller scale how the business model and key processes work.
+- At the MVP stage, you can explore on a smaller scale how the business model and key processes work.
 For the donut delivery app, you may find out that you need to adjust the cooking time or imply a minimum order.

-• MVP attracts investors’ funding.
+- MVP attracts investors’ funding.
 They will be more confident to buy into your startup seeing a functioning model instead of just hearing descriptions.
 Plus, the launch of an MVP will show the solution in action and provoke the public’s interest in it.
 Think of an MVP as a demonstrative to your presentation.

-• MVP has reduced functionality and therefore is cheaper and faster to produce.
-For example, making a React Native MVP with Purrweb will take 3 months and about $40 000.
-Money saved thanks to the MVP can help meet other business needs, like marketing or operating costs.
+- MVP has reduced functionality and is therefore cheaper and faster to produce.
+For example, making a React Native MVP with Purrweb will take 3 months and about $40,000.
+Money saved thanks to the MVP can help meet other business needs like marketing or operating costs.
 And the freed time is yours to further research, strategize, promote, etc.

 Conclusion